 Prior Authorization: Pre-approval of services by the insurance company.
 Many plans require this for mental health services and certain out-patient procedures.
 Failure to complete a prior authorization before treatment will delay payment or cause denial of claims.
 It is always best to contact your plan prior to scheduling any procedures to learn if a prior authorization is necessary.
 Our clinic works with patients to complete this process.
 Please remember, however, that no insurance company will guarantee coverage for any procedure even if it is pre-authorized.

 Out of Pocket Maximum: The amount of money a person with insurance is required to pay out of pocket each year before insurance may cover fees at 100%.
 It is always best to verify this with your individual plan.

 Yearly Benefit Maximum: Maximum amount the insurance company will pay per year per insured person.

 If you still have questions or concerns, your best resource is your insurance carrier’s customer service department.
 Our staff can provide you with basic insurance information as there are literally thousands of plans available.
-Please call our medical biller Malynda at (907) 770-9614 or our practice manager, Jenn at (907) 561-9444, ext.
-6 or send us an e-mail.
+Please call our medical biller Malynda at (907) 561-9444, ext.
+5 or send us an e-mail.